The 9845 Utilities Project

 Click here for downloading the 9845 utilities:

-This first beta version may still have a couple of bugs.
+The beta versions may still have a couple of bugs.
 Please use the contact feature to let me know if something doesn't work as expected.